 Coursework in the MA program concentrates on three types of learning.
 The first of these is simple factual knowledge of history: students should enter the program with good undergraduate preparation in this regard, but MA work should add depth in areas of specialty and breadth in other areas.
 The second type of learning is historiographic: students learn how historians have interpreted the historical record and given it meaning through time.
 The third is methodological: students should learn how to conduct original research and compose the historical essay, as well as other conventional forms of scholarly writing in history.

-Beginning in fall 2013, the MAT in Social Sciences has been merged with the MA History degree and is now the Social Sciences Education Concentration.
+Beginning in fall 2013, the MAT (Master of Arts in Teaching) in Social Sciences has been merged with the MA History degree and is now the Social Sciences Education Concentration.
 The concentration allows students to specialize in American history, world history, geography, political science, anthropology, sociology, and economics in their master's-level studies.
 The concentration emphasizes mastery of the methods of teaching the social sciences within the professional educational context, with the aim of developing candidates' skills as Critical Thinkers, Creative Planners, and Effective Practitioners.
 The program prepares candidates for enhanced classroom performance by supporting state learning and assessment standards, integrating technology in the classroom, and advancing professional development.
 This is NOT a licensure program.